zuozhenggh/learning-library/data-management-library/mysql/mysql-migration/data-load/data-load.md

 # Load data into MySQL HeatWave

 ## Introduction

-**MySQL Database System (MDS)** is a fully-managed cloud-native database service based on the MySQL Enterprise Edition.
+**MySQL HeatWave** is a fully-managed cloud-native database service based on the MySQL Enterprise Edition.

-In this lab, we will walk you through the steps to upload the data into **MDS** using mysql shell.
+In this lab, we will walk you through the steps to upload the data into **MySQL HeatWave** using mysql shell.

 Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:

 * Load data into HeatWave Cluster in MySQL Database System in Oracle Cloud.

 ### Prerequisites

 This lab assumes you have:

 * An Oracle account
 * You have enough privileges to use OCI
 * You have one Compute instance having <a href="https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html" target="\_blank">**MySQL Shell**</a> installed on it.